 The positions of our Executive Chairman of the Board and Chief Executive Officer have historically been separated at Esperion.
-Since the resignation of Dr. Newton from his positions as Chief Scientific Officer and Executive Chairman of the Board in December 2016, we do not have an Executive Chairman of the Board.
+We do not currently have an Executive Chairman or Chairman of the Board.

 Since July 2015, Nicole Vitullo has served as our lead independent director.
 As the lead independent director, Ms. Vitullo is responsible for coordinating the activities of the independent directors.
 Among other things, the lead independent director has the following specific responsibilities: